Enda Curran: Galway United (second spell)

 Curran re-signed for Galway United in 2014, while the club was in the First Division, and rarely played in the first season, making four appearances and scoring one goal, as the club achieved promotion.
 The next season however, he netted a career-best of 13 goals in 26 games, scoring a hat-trick in a 5–0 win over Bray Wanderers.
 The next season, Curran only scored 3 goals in 24 appearances, and left at the end of the season.

 Treaty United

-After leaving Galway for the second time, Curran moved to Longford Town and Athlone Town, then back to Mervue United and Galway United, before moving to Limerick team Treaty United in 2022.
+After leaving Galway for the second time, Curran moved to Longford Town and Athlone Town, then back to Mervue United and Galway United for the 2020 season, before moving to Limerick team Treaty United in 2022.
 Curran scored two on his debut for The Shannonsiders in a 5–1 win over Wexford Youths, Curran followed that up with a goal against his old side Galway United and another against Waterford In an FAI Cup match against UCD Curran sent Treaty into their first FAI Cup semi-final with a hat-trick over The Students in a 4–1 win.